 The Germans, in their withdrawal from Upper Normandy, had wrecked or continued to hold the ports of Le Havre, Dunkirk, Boulogne, and Calais, rendering them unusable by the Allies.
 Therefore, the seizure of the port of Antwerp was vital if the British and American push was to continue at something faster than a snail’s pace.

-Without Antwerp, the victors of Normandy had to be supplied over ever-lengthening truck routes running to Belgium and eastern France (See “Red Ball Express,” WWII Quarterly, Summer 2010).
+Without Antwerp, the victors of Normandy had to be supplied over ever-lengthening truck routes running to Belgium and eastern France (See “Red Ball Express,” WWII Quarterly, Fall 2021).
 Replacement formations of up to five Allied divisions still remained in Normandy as their motor transport was confiscated and turned into supply convoys.

 On September 3, Field Marshal Bernard L. Montgomery ordered the Second British Army, under Lt.
 Gen. Sir Miles Dempsey, to exploit the gap between the German Fifteenth and Seventh Armies.
 At the time, the Second British Army held positions along the Albert Canal, running southeastward from Antwerp.

 The British 11th Armoured Division reached Antwerp on September 4, and soon Allied troops controlled the port with many of the docks and extensive wharves intact.
 Opening the Scheldt so that Allied ships could actually reach the port was now the next order of business.

 If, instead of turning eastward toward the Ruhr, the Second British Army had continued its advance 20 miles to the northwest, it would have cut the German Fifteenth Army’s escape route to the east at the South Beveland isthmus, which separates the Western from the Eastern Scheldt.
 But the Allies missed a great opportunity to strangle the escape route and seize the isthmus.